 Neighborhood Pop-up Grocery Project

-This project model allows local restaurants to generate additional revenue and retain key staff, increases food shopping options, and supports local farmers by purchasing up food that may have otherwise gone to waste during the pandemic.
+This project model helped local restaurants generate additional revenue, increased food shopping options, and supported local farmers by purchasing food that may have otherwise gone to waste during the pandemic.